cbrugg13/NASAWallpaper/README.md

 To use, start by typing 'run' on the start menu and then type shell:startup and place the executable inside.
 On system boot, the image for the day will be downloaded and saved under pictures/NASA wallpapers.

 Please keep in mind that not all images will be suitable resolution or aspect ration for your monitor.
 There may be black bars.

+*This was a small personal learning project for me.
+There may be issues I'm sure.*